Zambia

 Corporate - Taxes on corporate income

-Last reviewed - 29 June 2023Zambia principally operates a source-based system for the taxation of income tax.
+Zambia principally operates a source-based system for the taxation of income.
 Income deemed to be from a Zambian source is generally subject to income tax.
 However, the residence of a person/entity in Zambia will widen the scope of taxation to include interest and dividend income from non-Zambian sources.
-Consequently, Zambian residents will also be subject to income tax on interest and dividends from a source outside Zambia on a worldwide basis.
+Consequently, Zambian residents will also be subject to income tax on interest and dividends from sources outside Zambia on a worldwide basis.

-A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to PE in Zambia.
-If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding Tax section).
+A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to the PE in Zambia.
+If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding taxes section).

 The standard applicable CIT rate on taxable income of corporate entities is 30%.